OnScene: Curry prepares for Web.com Tour event

-Two-time NBA MVP Stephen Curry is known for making shots on the basketball court, but this week, he will be trying to make shots on the golf course.
+Two-time NBA MVP Stephen Curry is known for making shots on the basketball court.
+This week, however, he will attempt to make shots on the golf course.
 He will play in the Ellie Mae Classic, a Web.com Tour event, on a sponsor exemption.
 Follow along as he prepares to tee off against professional golfers at TPC Stonebrae on Thursday.

 At this week's Web.com Tour event Steph Curry will be playing on a sponsor exemption.
 He's playing Callaway woods and irons, including this wedge with his pre game saying on it.
 He's using a Scotty Cameron putter.